atsuyaide/lily/README.md

 the following changes will occur.

-- The initial directory at startup is now the desktop
+- The initial directory at startup is now the Desktop
 - Default browser is now Chrome

 Please restart `cinit` or Lily to make sure the initial directory has changed.